 Improve Your Sleep Quality With a Hush Weighted Blanket

-Figuring out how to fall asleep in 10 seconds or less may seem like a stretch, but with improved
+Figuring out how to fall asleep in 10 seconds or less may seem like a stretch, but with improved sleep hygiene and these relaxation exercises, you may find yourself drifting off to dreamland faster.

 While there are many factors that can affect your ability to enjoy healthy sleep, there is no denying that a weighted blanket can be a big help.
 Hush Weighted Blankets provide a gentle pressure that feels like a soft hug.
 This relaxes the body and relieves stress so you can focus on your breathing technique and fall asleep.

-With a quality weighted blanket — and the right relaxation exercises — good sleep will be easier to come by than ever.
+With a quality weighted blanket β and the right relaxation exercises β good sleep will be easier to come by than ever.